KaletaLab/EcoGS/README.md

 For further instructions regarding the installation of MicrobiomeGS2 and cplexAPI, please consult the following page: https://github.com/Waschina/MicrobiomeGS2/blob/main/README.md

+## Technical details
+We used MicrobiomeGS2 as the basis for EcoGS, in each case, two bacterial models were merged into one and regarded as interconnected distinct compartments of the merged model.
+Importantly, we kept the objective function of each model independent from the other and optimised each objective simultaneously.
+The objective function was the biomass reaction of each model.
+Therefore, we did not assume any abundance but we inferred it from the optimization of each biomass reaction.
+Depending on both resulting growth rates, we estimated the ecological interactions.
+Although there are non-unique solutions to such optimization problems, the sybil software in R and the CPLEX solver return stable results.
+Therefore, in practice, we did not face this issue.

 ## References and acknowlegments
 This research was supported in part through high-performance computing resources available at the Kiel University Computing Centre.